Fully coupled functional equations for the quark sector of QCD: Introduction

 This situation calls for a self-consistent treatment of the full quark-gluon vertex within the SDE formalism in the Landau gauge.
-The determination of the eight relevant form factors from their dynamical equations requires the solution of the coupled system of gluon, ghost and quark propagators, the quark-gluon vertex, as well as additional vertices.
+The determination of the eight relevant form factors from their dynamical equations requires the solution of the coupled system of gluon, ghost and quark propagators, the quark-gluon vertex, as well as additional vertices, for unqenched SDE works see \cite{Williams:2015cvx, Tang:2019zbk}.
 The most complete results in this direction have been obtained within functional methods for two-flavour QCD, see~\cite{Williams:2014iea, Mitter:2014wpa, Mitter:2014wpa} (quenched), and~\cite{Williams:2015cvx, Cyrol:2017ewj} (unquenched).
 Recently, the fRG results of~\cite{Cyrol:2017ewj} have been used as input for a 2+1--flavour analysis within the SDE approach, both in the vacuum and at finite temperature and density~\cite{Gao:2020qsj, Gao:2020fbl}.
-Despite all these advances, we still lack a well-defined calculational SDE scheme, where one could unambiguously identify and reliably compute the dominant components of this vertex, either self-consistently or with the aid of a given input.
+This endeavour requires a well-defined calculational SDE scheme, where one could unambiguously identify and reliably compute the dominant components of this vertex, either self-consistently or with the aid of a given input.